There are illustrators that faithfully stick to one medium almost their entire careers. I’m not one of them.

 This blog post is a collaboration with Splendith

-For a illustration-nerd like me this was brilliant news!
+For an art supply-fan like me this was brilliant news!
 Judith from Splendith contacted me if I wanted to do a collaboration.
 But first I bought my own set of Acryla Gouache to test them.
 I didn’t want to do a collaboration if I wasn’t sure about the material.
 I tested them and I was sold.

 Judith sent me the Holbein Acryla Gouache set with 102 tubes.
 It’s the most extensive and expensive set available.
 This big box is filled with all the colours an illustrator can dream of.
 It also has a nice range of fluorescent and metallic colours.